cs188-software-design-security-w20/team-project-cs188-spring21-complex/README.md

     - Email must be registered with UCLA (must end in @g.ucla.edu or @ucla.edu)
     - Password must be 8-15 characters long, contain an uppercase letter, and a number
     - Authentication Code must be 6 characters, all digits
+    - Account is timed out for 60sec after submitting 3 incorrect passwords
 - User must enroll in Google Authenticator (2FA) upon registration
 - User must input 2FA code in order to login and delete account
 - User must check their email to verify their account